 - Wrap one hand around the other forearm.

-- Squeeze the muscles with thumb and fingers.
+- Squeeze the muscles with your thumbs and fingers.

 - Move up and down from your elbow to fingertips and back again.